 The Mental Capacity Act addresses the need to make decisions for adults who lack mental capacity to make those decisions for themselves, and provides safeguards to protect persons lacking capacity (Code of Practice Mental Capacity Act (Chapter 177A)).

-Under the Act, a person lacks capacity if he is unable to make a specific decision for himself at the required time because of an impairment or disturbance in the mind.
+Under the Act, a person lacks capacity if he/she is unable to make a specific decision for themselves at the required time because of an impairment or disturbance in the mind.

 Caregivers of persons who lack mental capacity can apply to be their Court-Appointed Deputy, which gives them the power to make important decisions on behalf of their care recipients.
 These decisions could be regarding the care recipient’s personal welfare (including health matters) or property and finance matters.

-Parents of children in the graduating cohorts of Special Education (SPED) schools, some day activity centres (DACs) and sheltered workshops (SWs) can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their child's deputy, so as to be able to continue making legal decisions for the child after he turns 21 (age of majority in Singapore).
-Parents can contact the social worker from the SPED schools/DACs/SWs for more information.
+Parents of children in the graduating cohorts of Special Education (SPED) schools, some day activity centres (DACs) and sheltered workshops (SWs) can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their children's Deputy, so as to be able to continue making legal decisions for them after they turn 21 (age of maturity in Singapore).
+Parents can contact the social worker for more information.

-Once the care recipient has turned 21, i.e. become an adult, the caregiver needs to apply to the Court to seek a court order to be appointed as a deputy.
+Once the care recipient turns 21, the caregiver needs to apply to the Court to seek a court order to be appointed as a Deputy.
 Caregivers who do not qualify for ADAP can contact the agencies below for guidance in their deputyship application.

 - AMKFSC Community Services (For areas of residence covering Ang Mo Kio GRC, Bishan-Toa Payoh GRC, Pasir Ris – Punggol GRC, Sengkang GRC, Kebun Bahru SMC, Marymount SMC, Punggol West SMC, Yio Chu Kang SMC and Hougang SMC)